In this month's newsletter:

 Currently Nippon Kan’s local and international cultural and humanitarian efforts are conducted through AHAN (The Aikido Humanitarian Active Network).
 Nippon Kan AHAN supports projects world-wide and Domo is a primary sponsor for all AHAN activities.
 Two of our many projects include supplying one ton of rice per month for two orphanages in Bangladesh and locally, eighteen years of consecutive service and 50,000 meals served to the homeless at the Denver Rescue Mission.

 More information on all of AHAN’s many project in other countries like Nepal, the Philippines, East Timor, Mongolia, Guatemala, Mexico, Turkey, and more can be found on the Nippon Kan website at www.nippon-kan.org.
 Proceeds from every meal served at Domo are used to help fund these many projects world-wide.
 I hope that this year too, our customers and friends at Domo will continue to support our efforts with your patronage.

 Customer comments are now welcome ON LINE on the Domo website.
 Enter to win and let us know how your experience was at Domo.

-Domo Restaurant has been named in Zagat's National Restaurant Review's America's Top Restaurants 2009!
+This year Domo Restaurant has been named in Zagat’s National Restaurant Review’s America’s Top Restaurants 2009

 Zagat’s Top Japanese Restaurants in Colorado 2008

-Click here to unsubscribe from this mailing list.
+Click here be removed from this mailing list.